DanDiplo/Umbraco.GodMode/README.md

 **Our Umbraco:** https://our.umbraco.org/projects/developer-tools/diplo-god-mode/

+## Thanks

+This code is indebted to a lot of people in the Umbraco Community.
+But a particular thanks to Søren Kottal for his help and to Sebastiaan "Cultiv" Janssen for some code I borrowed for the environment diagnostics.
+Also thanks to everyone who maintains Umbraco docs.

 ### Usage

 After installation you should see an new **God Mode** tree in the **Settings** (Third Party) section within Umbraco.